-Bil’s rating (out of 5): BBB.
+Bil’s rating (out of 5): BBB

 USA, 2011.
 Summit Entertainment, Lime Orchard Productions, Witt/Thomas Productions, Depth of Field, McLaughlin Films.
 Story by Roger L. Simon, Screenplay by Eric Eason.
 Cinematography by Javier Aguirresarobe.
 Produced by Jami Gertz, Paul Junger Witt, Stacey Lubliner, Christian McLaughlin, Chris Weitz.
 Music by Alexandre Desplat.
 Production Design by Missy Stewart.
 Costume Design by Elaine Montaivo.
 Film Editing by Peter Lambert.
-Academy Awards 2011.
-Screen Actors Guild Awards 2011.
-Toronto International Film Festival 2011.

 Demian Bichir scrapes together a living as an undocumented worker in Los Angeles, his days spent toiling in other people’s backyards while trying to raise his son (José Julián) and keep him out of trouble.
 When a friend and co-worker offers to sell him his truck and give him the opportunity to start his own business, Bichir takes on a great risk and buys it, only to see it stolen almost immediately and his dreams taken with it.
 Meanwhile, his son is entranced by local gangs and finds the brotherhood of tough guys increasingly appealing, and it is affecting his attendance at school.
-Father and son team up to get the truck back, and in doing so endanger Bichir by putting him in the way of authorities, given the vulnerability of his legal status, but also giving the two of them the chance to finally connect.
+Father and son team up to get the truck back, and by putting Bichir in the way of authorities endanger him, given the vulnerability of his legal status, but it also grants the two men the chance to finally connect.